-Kohima pulls in visitors through its astonishing society, framework and attractions, Even you can got to the market place which is even more fun,
+Kohima pulls in visitors through its astonishing society, framework, and attractions, Even you can get to the market place which is even more fun,

-One can witness an extensive variety of Bars, parlors, Jazz and Blues bistros, Games bars or clubs which has something unique for everybody.
+One can witness an extensive variety of Bars, parlors, Jazz and Blues bistros, Games bars or clubs which have something unique for everybody.

 Things to do in Kohima

-In kohima you can also make a visit to the KOHIMA MUSEUM in ther you can get to know the Naga culture and there history, living and dress.
-The museum have a beautiful naga tribal culture and traditions.
+In Kohima, you can also make a visit to the KOHIMA MUSEUM in there you can get to know the Naga culture and their history, living, and dress.

 check out the next post: click here